Skip to main content

 Since the lower Dead runs warm in the summer, salmon are often found near the mouths of cool inlets like Spencer Stream or Enchanted Stream.
 Fish also congregate around spring seeps located on the bottom of some of the larger pools.
 Spin fishing with artificial lures is legal here, but many anglers like to float nymphs, small streamers or wet flies through the good-looking pools and riffles.
 Dry flies become popular once the hatches begin in mid to late May and fish are caught here on everything from grasshoppers to elk-hair caddis.

-Dead River Release Dates
+Dead River Release Dates 2025

 Best Maine Hut Destinations for Fishing

-A two mile hike from the trailhead will deliver you to a picturesque lakeside vista before reaching the hut where you can kick back and relax.
+A two mile trek from the trailhead will deliver you to a picturesque lakeside vista before reaching the hut where you can kick back and relax.
 Our most popular hut, Flagstaff is a great “first hut” for new visitors and for wildlife enthusiasts.
 Birders will see kingfishers, loons, and pileated woodpeckers.
 Deer, beavers, and playful […]

 • Grand Falls Hut (Closed)